 Do you want to rename your file or folder and you can’t find the options in Windows 11?
 And can you find the ‘Rename’ option in the new menu on Windows 11 File Explorer?
-In this article, I will show you 3 ways which you can use to rename your file or folder in Windows 11 PC, and understand the new elemental changes in Windows 11.
+In this article, I will show you 3 ways that you can use to rename your file or folder in Windows 11 PC, and explain the new elemental changes in Windows 11.

 Windows 11 comes with a refreshing interface, a centered taskbar, improved settings, and other major and minor changes.
 Although users have mixed reactions to these changes, Windows 11 is generally easier to use.
 You can check our other articles to learn more about Windows 11.